MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

         An element that doesn't have enough contrast, as shown by the warning in the Inspect tool
     :::image-end:::

-### Hovering when the Inspect tool is active doesn't show the text-color contrast
+### Hovering when the Inspect tool is active doesn't show the text-color contrast for the hover state

 The **Inspect** tool's information overlay only represents a single state.
 But the elements on the page could have different states, and you need to test those states, too.
 For example, when you hover the mouse pointer over the menu of the accessibility-testing demo page, you get a rather involved animation that changes the colors, as follows: